Skip to Content

 Combining mechanical engineering, product design, and narrative intent, Memento explores time as something we feel, remember, and share rather than measure.

-Note: This page is a work-in-progress, to be completed by Nov.
-10.
+Note: This page is a work-in-progress!

 Our first working prototypes, constructed from laser-cut acrylic and wood, 3D printed parts, and hardware, with completed FEA analysis.